hfuss/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->

-Software Developer and Site Reliability Engineer (SRE) with experience in delivering and maintaining cloud-native webservices using modern DevOps practices.
+Site Reliability Engineer (SRE) with experience in delivering and maintaining cloud-native webservices.
 Former Research Assistant applying High Performance Computing (HPC) and Machine Learning (ML) for simulations / analytics.

 Enjoys providing the prototypes, technical glue, and planned work for teams to succeed.
 Passionate in using Kubernetes and open-source technologies to efficiently build and intelligently operate software applications.

 ## Experience